A&W Restaurants: Advertising

-A&W doesn't do national advertising; the primary factor for such being the lack of restaurants in certain parts of the United States.
+A&W does not do national advertising; the primary factor for such being the lack of restaurants in certain parts of the United States.
 Its first attempt at doing a national television commercial was on June 16, 1969, when it booked for a slot on NBC's Monday Night at the Movies to advertise take-home gallons of root beer.

 In 1976, A&W Restaurants participated in the Easter Seals Telethon, where money from large root beer mugs was collected by the local restaurant on behalf of the TV station broadcasting the telethon in the area.

 In 1997, the chain adopted All American Food as its slogan in order to achieve widespread brand recognition.
 The chain increased its marketing budget in February 2000, eyeing for a new line of burgers in January 2001.

 For the summer of 2007, the chain launched the Moove to American campaign, which was created to counter competing chains relying exclusively on foreign beef; the campaign started on June 28 with a stunt featuring 35 cows sent on a barge to the Statue of Liberty.
 The aim was to petition the National Cattlemen's Beef Association to support consumption of U.S. beef.
 There was also a campaign to set up a new custom burger, with the winner heading over to Louisville to work for its serving in restaurants.

 A grassroots partnership with Green Bay Packers receiver Greg Jennings began in 2009, where Papa Burgers were sold at a price of 85 cents in Green Bay restaurants if Jennings made a touchdown.
 Due to its success, the campaign expanded to include all of Wisconsin in 2010.
 Jennings was also appointed as a pitchman for Wisconsin even outside the specialized burger promotion, in a contract signed on October 1, 2009; in exchange, A&W donated $10,000 to The Greg Jennings Foundation.

 In January 2013, A&W Restaurants appointed Lexington-based advertising agency Cornett Integrated Marketing as its new agency of record.
 The contract was renewed in January 2024.

 In January 2019, ahead of its hundredth anniversary, A&W removed the ampersand from its logo as part of a tongue-in-cheek campaign to bring back the ampersand to the alphabet as its 27th letter.

 Beginning in October 2020, in order to recoup economic losses from the closure of several of its restaurants, A&W set up a series of quizzes on its website.
 For Halloween that year, it released a web stunt called The Onion Ring, a parody of The Ring.

 A&W unveiled a new campaign in 2024, capitalizing on the ampersand of its logo and the tagline Burgers, Floats & Then Some.
 Packaging was also changed accordingly.